ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 Link to resources as needed, indicate context.
 Approach the issue writing as you approach the issue writing in a repo that isn't yours: challenge description, desired outcome, trade-offs, etc.

-Beyond efforts in the individual issue, it's crucial to have a [contributing guide](https://devguide.ropensci.org/collaboration.html#contributing-guide) underlining anything that is good to know about contributing to your package: tooling used, style and design preferences.
+Beyond efforts in the individual issue, it's crucial to have a [contributing guide](https://devguide.ropensci.org/collaboration.html#contributing-guide) underlining anything that is good to know about contributing to your package: tooling used, style and design preferences.[^ctb]
 Do not duplicate external resources, point to them instead.
 Do not overload or scare off contributors by having too strict requirements: you can probably finish off PRs yourself, or teach them little by little.

+[^ctb]: You might find https://contributing.streamlit.app/ helpful, but another way to improve your contributing guide is to keep amending it based on your experience with new contributors.

 ## Broadcast your need for help